 Bal-Sagoth is one of the most original bands when it comes to British black metal.
 From the very beginning they menage to shape their own style: epic, dark and grim, based on layers of most epic orchestrations and keyboards.
-Although with Robert Byron’s narrations and story-telling this makes Bal-Sagoth one of the most important symphonic black metal bands from 90s.
-The band is also very well-known by fantasy (sowrd and sorcery) background.
-Byron actually writes short stories for each song.
+Altogether with Robert Byron’s narrations and story-telling this makes Bal-Sagoth one of the most important symphonic black metal bands from 90s.
+The band is also very well-known by fantasy (sword and sorcery) background.
+Byron actually writes short stories for each song and that’s one more thing that separates Sagoth from other groups….

 A Black Moon Broods Over Lemuria Cacophonous Records (1995) the debut issue turned out to be a cult one.
 A sort of mixture between black and death metal with symphonic and orchestral elements.
 Lyrical pure fantasy-sword and sorcery background.
 For those who are more familiar with the band this was one of the best ever records.
 Very much influenced by Emperor’s In the Night Side Eclipse at that time.
 The first great record in their glorious opus!